How to write job descriptions that attract top talent

 Try not to rush your job descriptions, and keep these tips in mind as you develop descriptions for new positions.

-As you narrow down your list of candidates, job descriptions are the first filter point.
+Job descriptions are the first filter point as you narrow down your list of candidates.
 An effective description will encourage qualified professionals to apply and weed out applicants who are wholly unqualified.

 Try not to rush your job descriptions, and keep these tips in mind as you develop descriptions for new positions: